 Pre-Treatment and Clarification

-Once the raw water reaches the rapid mixing tank, we add aluminum sulphate.
+Once the raw water reaches the rapid mixing tank, we add aluminum sulfate.
 This creates floc when it attaches to particles like dirt, sand, debris and micro-organisms (e.g., viruses, bacteria and algae).

 What happens next depends on the season and the turbidity of the water.
 Turbidity reflects the amount of suspended solids in the water.
 This indicates water quality – the murkier the water, the higher the turbidity.